taranjeet2022/element/README.md

 License
 =======

-This class provided as per the GPL license http://www.gnu.org/licenses/gpl.html
+This class is provided as per the GPL license http://www.gnu.org/licenses/gpl.html